Virtual Desktop Infrastructure

-The virtualization of desktops and applications create a more flexible and secure business IT infrastructure.
+Virtual desktops and applications create a more flexible and secure business IT infrastructure.
 This allows you to quickly respond to changing business and end user needs, as well as reducing costs.

-By tying desktop environments to users and not devices, end users are free to access their data and applications from any qualified device whether in the office or half way around the world.
+By tying desktop environments to users and not devices, end users are free to access their data and applications from any qualified device whether in the office or halfway around the world.

-Virtual desktop infrastructure allows a consistent and scalable desktop service to be delivered to remote and branch office workers.
+Virtual desktop infrastructure allows for a consistent and scalable desktop service to be delivered to remote and branch office workers.

 Using a wide area network, branch office desktops maximise uptimes, simplifies remote desktop management and reduces the costs as a result.

-- Provide consistent high performance desktop experiences
+- Provide consistent high-performance desktop experiences

 - Simplify desktop IT management and accelerate provisioning of remote desktops

 - Ensure high availability

 - Reduce desktop operating costs and travel to branch offices